rabinadk1/hugo-academic-website/content/publication/covid-19-related-nepali-tweets-classification-in-a-low-resource-setting/index.md

   - Aman Shakya
   - Bishesh Khanal
 doi: https://aclanthology.org/2022.smm4h-1.52/
-booktitle: Proceedings of The Seventh Workshop on Social Media Mining for Health Applications, Workshop \& Shared Task
+publication: In *Proceedings of The Seventh Workshop on Social Media Mining for Health Applications, Workshop \& Shared Task*
-pages: 209--215
-year: 2022
-publication: Association for Computational Linguistics
-publication_short: ACL
 abstract: Billions of people across the globe have been using social media platforms in their local languages to voice their opinions about the various topics related to the COVID-19 pandemic.
 Several organizations, including the